How to Take the Ohio Driving Test

 Maneuverability

-The test examiner will have you drive forwards and backwards through markers to test your maneuverability skills.
+The test examiner will have you drive forward and backward through markers to test your maneuverability skills.
 You’ll have to:

 • Drive forward through a box of four markers that are 9’ by 20’.